jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I understand.

 We keep moving.
 Up the valley.
 Some water.
 Some green.
 More water.
 More green.
 Trees.
 Fruit.
 We find fruit.
 River.
 Deer.
 We smile to each other.
-It was good to keep going.
+It was good to move away from Deer-Star.

 Is this new home?